sgsaab/portfolio/README.md

 ## Running To-do

-- About me page
-- Responsiveness
-  - add a max-width to the hero section on the home page
 - Project images dark mode (?)
 - Case studies
-  - Make bullet points not yellow
   - Make partiful itineraries before and after a table
   - Accessible Popups
     - examples grid images same size